Okha–Tuticorin Vivek Express

-The 19567 / 19568 Okha - Tuticorin Vivek Express is an express train belonging to Indian Railways - Western Zone that runs between and in India.
+The 19567 / 19568 Okha–Tuticorin Vivek Express is an Express train belonging to Indian Railways - Western Zone that runs between and in India.

 It operates as train number 19567 from to and as train number 19568 in the reverse direction serving the states of Tamil Nadu, Andhra Pradesh, Karnataka, Maharashtra & Gujarat.

 Coach composition

-The train has standard LHB rakes with a max speed of 130 kmph.
+Before LHB coach upgrade this train was used to have ICF coach, now The train has standard LHB rakes with a max speed of 130 kmph.
 The train consists of 21 coaches :